justaboutdone/endless-pots/analogReadTwoPots/README.md

 ## Max for Live Device

-I’ve included a simple Max for Live device (pot_partner.amxd) to serve as a demonstration.
+I’ve included a simple Max for Live device (potPartner.amxd) to serve as a demonstration.
 It will work for CC values 0-7.

 ![Screenshot+2024-12-03+at+14.03.16](img/Screenshot+2024-12-03+at+14.03.16.jpg)*